antpass79/cardiology-bullseye-using-drawable-surface/README.md

 ## How it works

-One the program is running, you can see 4 sections:
+Once the program run, you can see 4 sections:

-- Choose View: for choosing the view to show (not all work)
+- Choose View: for choosing the view to show (not all work) and define the size mode
-- Strees Echo: through interactive component, you can change the color of each segment wheeling the mouse
+- Stress Echo: through interactive component, you can change the color of each segment wheeling the mouse or select different segments clicking on them
-- Legend: the meaning of the colors
+- Legend: the meaning of the colors.
+Selected some segments it's possible to change together all them, clicking on an item of the legend
 - Events: events fired

-One the application runs, choosing a view on the left section, the related rappresentation will appear in the Stress Echo section.
-You can interact with each segment wheeling the mouse.
+## Redux Implementation

+With the redux branch, the ngRx 8 library has been used to manage the state of the component.

+In order to split the state and the functionalities of single shape, the *mouse interaction handlers* and the *draw function* are put in two separated layers, *MouseHandler* and a hierarchy of *ShapeRenderer*.

+In this way *shape* contains only the state for drawing on canvas, points and appearance.

-## Some words on Kubernetes
+## Some words on Kubernetes (TO BE UPDATED AFTER ADDING DRAWABLE_SURFACE PROJECT)

 The question is "What does this have to do with k8s"?